-- 11. Surface preparation and painting operations shall be carried out using only coating materials, which are placed on the market for use in vehicle refinishing bodyshops (as identified by a label on the container containing the following information a description of the product by identification of the contents as a subcategory of Directive 2004/42/CE, the relevant VOC limit values in g/l of the product in a ready to use condition").
-For information, the individual bodyshop products that are covered by this permit are listed in Appendix 3 of Process Guidance Note 6/34(11). - 12.
+- 8. Surface preparation and painting operations shall be carried out using only coating materials, which are placed on the market for use in vehicle refinishing bodyshops (as identified by a label on the container containing the following information a description of the product by identification of the contents as a subcategory of Directive 2004/42/CE, the relevant VOC limit values in g/l of the product in a ready to use condition").
+For information, the individual bodyshop products that are covered by this permit are listed in Appendix 3 of Process Guidance Note 6/34(11). - 9.
 The products used in coating shall be prepared and applied in accordance with the suppliers' instructions.
 Under no circumstances shall the product be thinned with more than the supplier's stated quantity or percentage of thinner.
-For information, the maximum, application-ready VOC contents for individual categories of products are listed in Table 4.2 of Process Guidance Note 6/34(11). - 13.
-All paint spraying operations shall be carried out in a totally enclosed booth under negative pressure, to prevent fugitive emissions of VOCs. - 14.
-Spray applied coatings shall be applied to passenger cars using one of the following methods: - (a) High volume low pressure (HVLP) (maximum atomisation pressure 67.5kPa) spraying equipment; - (b) Air assisted airless spraying equipment; - (c) Electrostatic spraying equipment; or - (d) A system capable of achieving a transfer efficiency of at least 65%, determined in accordance with the procedure set out in BS EN 13966-1:2003 Determination of the transfer efficiency of atomising and spraying equipment for liquid coating materials. - 15.
-Spray applied coatings shall be applied to commercial vehicles using one of the techniques in Condition 3.5 of PGN 6/34(11) or using airless spraying equipment. - 16.
+For information, the maximum, application-ready VOC contents for individual categories of products are listed in Table 4.2 of Process Guidance Note 6/34(11).

+- 10. All paint spraying operations shall be carried out in a totally enclosed booth under negative pressure, to prevent fugitive emissions of VOCs. - 11.
+Spray applied coatings shall be applied to passenger cars and commercial vehicles using the following method: - (a) High volume low pressure (HVLP) (maximum atomisation pressure 67.5kPa) spraying equipment; - 12.
+Spray applied coatings shall be applied to commercial vehicles using one of the techniques in Condition 3.5 of PGN 6/34(11) or using airless spraying equipment. - 13.
 All spray guns and equipment cleaning shall be carried out in an automatic, totallyenclosed equipment cleaning machine or any other equipment cleaning machine which can achieve comparable or lower emissions.
-The cleaning machine shall be provided with the minimum of exhaust ventilation that is necessary to prevent the fugitive emission of organic solvent vapour when the machine is opened for the introduction or removal of equipment, or for the changing of cleaning solvent. - 17.
+The cleaning machine shall be provided with the minimum of exhaust ventilation that is necessary to prevent the fugitive emission of organic solvent vapour when the machine is opened for the introduction or removal of equipment, or for the changing of cleaning solvent. - 14.
 All spray gun testing and sprayout following cleaning shall be carried out in either an equipment cleaning machine with the extraction running or into a chamber which is provided with extraction which is running in accordance with a written procedure a copy of which shall be made available to the regulator upon request.
+The operator shall inform the Council in writing of any significant changes to the written procedure. - 15.
+Cleaning solvents shall be dispensed by a piston type dispenser or similar contained device, when used on wipes. - 16.
+Pre-impregnated solvent wipes shall be held within an enclosed container prior to use. - 17.
+Solvent contaminated wipes and other wastes shall be handled in accordance with a written procedure a copy of which shall be made available to the regulator upon request.
 The operator shall inform the Council in writing of any significant changes to the written procedure. - 18.
-Cleaning solvents shall be dispensed by a piston type dispenser or similar contained device, when used on wipes.
+Organic solvent containment and spillage equipment shall be readily available in all organic solvent handling areas. - 19.
+All solvent containing coatings, thinners and related materials and equipment shall be stored: - (a) In the containers which they were supplied, with the lid securely fastened at all times other than when in use; - (b) Within spillage collectors, of suitable impervious and corrosion-proof materials and capable of containing 110% of the largest container: - (c) Away from sources of heat.